 Climate and Water Quality Project

-The Great Lakes are a vital freshwater resource with chronic water quality problems.
-Extreme weather events are expected to affect the region’s ecosystems and ecosystem services, with impacts on social and economic well-being.
-Despite mounting evidence of the severity of these issues, knowledge is limited and fragmented about how the climate, ecological and social systems interact as coupled systems.
+The Great Lakes are a vital freshwater resource with chronic water quality problems, including harmful algal blooms.
+Extreme weather events are expected to affect the region’s ecosystem, with impacts on recreational fishing, swimming and drinking water supplies.
+Despite mounting evidence of the severity of these issues, knowledge is limited about how more frequent and severe storms, invasive mussels (zebra and quagga), land use and other factors interact as coupled systems.

-This project, supported by NSF, includes 16 co-investigators, students and others, including Michigan Sea Grant, which is leading the outreach and education component.
+This project, supported by NSF, includes 16 co-investigators, students and others, including scientists from NOAA-GLERL, UM School of Natural Resources, CILER and other participating organizations.
+Michigan Sea Grant is leading the outreach and education component in collaboration with the UM College of Engineering.

 Climate Change Implications for Lake Whitefish